 Particularly targeted toward operational meteorologists as well as up-and-coming forecasters and students, this section features interesting forecast situations in relatively straightforward language.
 It is akin to a “map room” briefing with good visual documentation, with a discussion of models where necessary.
 Emphasis is primarily on concepts: lessons learned or applications of science to everyday or unusual weather scenarios.

-Nowcast is also a space for you to be creative—anything that sheds light on our sciences, our professions, our goals, or our natural world, including the visual arts.
-Contact Matt Gillespie at firstname.lastname@example.org for specific guidelines about submitting graphics, photos, or art.
-For guidelines about contributions to various standing sections of Nowcast, including News and Notes, Chapter Channel, Technology, and Product Announcements, contact Matt Gillespie at email@example.com or Rachel Thomas-Medwid at firstname.lastname@example.org.
+Nowcast can also be a space for you to be creative—anything that sheds light on our sciences, our professions, our goals, or our natural world, including art and photography.
+Contact Matt Gillespie for specific guidelines about submitting graphics, photos, or art.
+For guidelines about contributions to various standing sections of Nowcast, including News and Notes, Chapters In Action, and Technology, contact Matt Gillespie or Rachel Thomas-Medwid.

 Meeting Summaries: Synthesis of a recent meeting or workshop

-In some cases, after discussion with the BAMS Editor-in-Chief during the proposal process, the authors may choose to write a fast-track report for the Meeting Summary section and also submit a related essay or review for publication in another section of BAMS.
+In consultation with the editors, the authors may choose to write a fast-track report for the Meeting Summary section and also submit (possibly at a later time) a related essay or review for publication in another section of BAMS.

 45 Beacon: Various topics regarding AMS and AMS membership

 Short articles about issues or projects directly related to the Society or membership in the Society, including articles about the conduct of professional meetings, announcements, and various AMS programs such as the Broadcast Seal, journals, government relations, scholarships, and continuing education.
-For information on submitting Obituaries or content for About Our Members, contact Rachel Thomas-Medwid at email@example.com or Matt Gillespie at firstname.lastname@example.org.
+For information on submitting Obituaries or content for About Our Members, contact Rachel Thomas-Medwid or Matt Gillespie.

 Readings: Discussion of books and publishing